About Me

-And I pursued that same passion when I went to the University of Texas at Austin.
-There I worked for The Daily Texan, telling the stories of the various sports teams, including men’s basketball, baseball, softball and volleyball.
+So of course it was a no-brainer that I went to the University of Texas at Austin as a journalism major.
+I joined the sports section of The Daily Texan, telling the stories of the various sports teams, including men’s basketball, baseball, softball and volleyball.
 I told the stories of players trying to make their way through their sport, a coach who went from not knowing anything about volleyball to building a high school powerhouse, to a game-winning shot in the NCAA tournament to end Texas’ season.

 In the summer of 2016, I capped it all off by being one of four UT students/recent alumni to travel to Rio de Janeiro to cover the 2016 Summer Olympics.
 I told the story of a diver having to battle crazy weather conditions, of a weightlifter who came back from a suspension to take the bronze medal, of the first U.S. medalist in the 3,500 meter men’s steeplechase since 1984 and the rise and celebration of Brazil’s men’s soccer gold.

-That landed me a job as a developer at a small web development company called Faith Growth.
+Meanwhile, I landed a job as a developer at a small web development company called Faith Growth.
 Here I helped build websites for churches so that they could tell their stories online.
 Whether it was building a completely custom website, or just taking a pre built WordPress theme and changing the colors to match their scheme, we focused on making sure they could be found online.

-Currently, I work at the University of North Texas Health Science Center on the web team, helping the faculty, students and university share their stories online for the world.
+So eventually after graduating with a journalism degree, I didn’t use it.
+I continued working at Faith Growth before joining the University of North Texas Health Science Center at Fort Worth as a web developer, where I currently am today, helping the faculty, students and university share their stories online for the world.

 But I also continue to work with small businesses in the Dallas-Fort Worth area, especially in my hometown of Mansfield.
 I love small businesses and their stories of beginning and helping out their customers.